pacocp/blog/_posts/2020-01-10-python3-as-default.md

 ---
-title: How to set Python3 as default version on MacOS
+title: "How to set Python3 as default version on MacOS"
+layout: post
+toc: false
+comments: true
+hide: false
-published: true
+search_exclude: true
+categories: [python,macos
 ---

 In order not to have to type everytime you want to run Python 3